sorinmare/springboot-rest/README.md

 1. Create a REST Api using Spring Boot
 2. Create a unit test to automatically test rest controller
 3. Securing the REST Api.
 A simple `Bearer jwt_token` in `Authorization` http header will be used in order to access secured routes of this api.
-4. Create sample methods in api to demonstrate: CRUD operations, entity to DTO conversion, pagination, ETag for REST,
+4. Create sample methods in api to demonstrate: CRUD operations, entity to DTO conversion, pagination, ETag for REST, spring HATEOAS
 5. Include a H2 in memory database for persistence and usage of `spring-boot-starter-data-jpa`
 6. Documenting the REST Api using Swagger